Editing for Mechanics

 In formal writing, do not abbreviate the names of states, countries, months, days, or units of measure.
 Also do not use signs or symbols (%, &) in place of words.

 An acronym is a word formed from the first letter or letters of words in a phrase.
-Acronyms do not end with a period.
+Acronyms do not include periods.

 SADD (Students Against Destructive Decisions)